telus/tds-core/packages/Radio/Radio.md

 <Box tag="fieldset" between={2}>
   <legend>
     <Text bold size="medium">
-      How would you like to recieve your monthly bill?
+      How would you like to receive your monthly bill?
     </Text>
   </legend>
   <Radio